What is Early Childhood Education?

 Earning a bachelor’s degree can be a powerful step toward beginning a rewarding career helping young children.
 Wondering how to get a degree in early childhood education?
 With both online and on-location options, National University makes it more convenient than ever to advance your education.

-The National University Bachelor in Arts in Early Childhood Education degree program is based on the latest theories, contemporary perspectives, and research findings in the field.
+The National University Bachelor in Arts in Early Childhood Education (BAECE) degree program is based on the latest theories, contemporary perspectives, and research findings in the field.
 Through the carefully designed curriculum, students acquire the knowledge, skills, and field experiences they need to develop as efficient and effective professionals in early childhood education.

 Ready to learn more?
 You can request information online through our programs page or contact us.